Recurrently Exploring Class-wise Attention in A Hybrid Convolutional and Bidirectional LSTM Network for Multi-label Aerial Image Classification: Methodology

 Here, we propose a class attention learning layer to explore features with respect to each category, and the proposed layer, illustrated in the middle of Fig. \ref{fig:network}, consists of the following two stages: 1) generating class attention maps via a $1 \times 1$ convolutional layer with stride 1, and 2) vectorizing each class attention map to obtain class-specific features.
 Formally, given feature maps $\bm{X}$, extracted from the feature extraction module, with a size of $W \times W \times K$, and let $\bm{w}_l$ represent the $l$-th convolutional filter in the class attention learning layer.
 The attention map $\bm{M}_l$ for class $l$ can be obtained with the following formula:

-where $l$ ranges from 1 to the number of classes.
-Besides, $*$ represents convolution operation.
-Given that the size of convolutional filters is $1 \times 1$, and the stride is 1, Eq. \ref{eq:ca} can be further modified as:

-where $p, q=1,2,\cdots,W$, and $\bm{M}_l(p, q)$ and $\bm{X}_k(p, q)$ indicate activations of the class attention map $\bm{M}_l$ and the $k$-th channel of $\bm{X}$ at a spatial location $(p, q)$, respectively. $w_{l,k}$ is the $k$-th channel of ${w}_l$.
-The modified formula highlights that a class attention map $\bm{M}_l$ is intrinsically a linear combination of all channels in $\bm{X}$, and $w_{l,k}$ depicts the importance of the $k$-th channel of $\bm{X}$ for class $l$.
-Therefore, $\bm{M}_l(p, q)$ with a strong activation suggests that the region is highly relevant to class $l$, and vice versa.
-With this design, the proposed class attention learning layer is capable of tracking distinctive attention of the network when predicting different classes, and extracted class attention maps are abundant in discriminative class-specific semantic information.
+where $l$ ranges from 1 to the number of classes, and $*$ represents convolution operation.
+Considering that the size of convolutional filters is $1 \times 1$, a class attention map $\bm{M}_l$ is intrinsically a linear combination of all channels in $\bm{X}$.
+With this design, the proposed class attention learning layer is capable of learning discriminative class attention maps.
 Some examples are shown in Fig. \ref{fig:ca}.
+An aerial image (cf. Fig. \ref{fig:ca1}) in UCM multi-label dataset is first fed into the feature extraction module, adapted from VGG-16, and outputs of its last convolutional block are considered as the feature maps $\bm{X}$ in Eq. \ref{eq:ca}.
+Thus, $\bm{X}$ is abundant in high-level semantic information, and the size of $\bm{X}$ is $14 \times 14 \times 512$.
+Afterwards, a class attention learning layer, where the number of filters is equivalent to that of classes, is appended to generate class-specific feature representations with respect to all categories.
+With sufficient training, they are supposed to learn class-wise attention maps.
 It is observed that class attention maps highlight discriminative areas for different categories and exhibit almost no activations with respect to absent classes (as shown in Fig. \ref{fig:ca3}).

 Subsequently, class attention maps $\bm{M}_l$ are transformed into class-wise feature vectors $\bm{v}_l$ of $W^2$ dimensions by vectorization.
-Instead of fully connecting class attention maps to each hidden unit in the following layer, we construct class-wise connections between class attention maps and their corresponding hidden units, i.e., corresponding time steps in a LSTM layer in our network.
-In this way, features fed into different units are retained to be class-specific discriminative and significantly contribute to exploitation of the dynamic class dependency in the subsequent bidirectional LSTM layer.
+Instead of fully connecting class attention maps to each hidden unit in the following layer, we construct class-wise connections between class attention maps and their corresponding hidden units, i.e., corresponding time steps in an LSTM layer in our network.
+In this way, features fed into different units are retained to be class-specific discriminative and significantly contribute to the exploitation of the dynamic class dependency in the subsequent bidirectional LSTM layer.